Building Tomorrow's Health Care Workforce

 At Brigham and Women’s Hospital, the Student Success Jobs Program (SSJP) is an intensive year-round employment and mentoring internship program for students of Boston Public High Schools.
 Massachusetts General Hospital has been committed to engaging underserved and diverse youth from the City of Boston through its Science, Technology, Engineering, and Math (STEM) Programs for more than 20 years.

-Partners HealthCare Training and Employment Program (HTEP) is a system-wide community pipeline program that provides opportunities for low-income community residents interested in health careers to gain skills and experience that will prepare them for jobs at Partners hospitals.
+The Partners in Career and Workforce Development Program (PCWD) is a system-wide community pipeline program that provides opportunities for community residents interested in health careers to gain skills and experience that will prepare them for jobs at Partners hospitals.

 Hospital-based and system-wide current workforce pipeline programs provide employees with a range of supports including skill development opportunities and college preparation classes, financial assistance for higher education necessary for career advancement, and career information, coaching and mentoring.